This page - our purines list - was last reviewed or updated on 6 June 2018.

 (other than those named and listed above);

-- other meats such as beef, lamb, pork,
+- other meats such as beef, (including corned beef if it has been made 100% from brisket), minced beef, lamb, pork,

 bacon, sausages, venison (aka deer meat) , chicken, veal and turkey; horse meat; beef tongue, pork tongue, ox tongue;